maycwu/movie-deck/README.md

 # Movie List App
-App that allows you to search for any movies and add them to your watch/watched list.
+App that allow users to search for any movies and add them to their watch/watched list.

 ## Tech Stack
 * Javascript